overengineer/overengineer.github.io/_posts/2019-01-01-AsyncStreamCipher.md

 title: Async Stream Cipher on FPGA
 ---

-# Self-Synchronous Stream Stream with LFSR on FPGA
+## Implementation of Self-Synchronous Stream Cipher with LFSR on FPGA using PicoBlaze Microprocessor

 ## Introduction